alexmead/OkC_classifier/README.md

 Notes:
 1) All code uses Python version 3.10.8
-2) This is a demo-project, all code is free to use in anyway, see license.
+2) This is a demo-project, all code is free to use in anyway, see MIT license.
-3) This is a "rough and dirty" project, many other aspects must be considered when builing in production environments or on teams to foster team producitively (e.g. linting, proper comments).
+3) This is a "rough and dirty" project.
+Many other aspects must be considered when building in production environments or on teams to foster team producitively (e.g. linting, proper comments).